alexlines/livepeer-transcoder-ops/README.md

 ```

 **Raise open filehandle limits**
-As noted in this (LivePeer FAQ](https://livepeer.readthedocs.io/en/latest/transcoding.html#faq), you can encounter the "too many open files" error when running a transcoder.
+As noted in this [LivePeer FAQ](https://livepeer.readthedocs.io/en/latest/transcoding.html#faq), you can encounter the "too many open files" error when running a transcoder.
 As Eric notes in [this forum post](https://forum.livepeer.org/t/increase-file-limit-as-a-transcoder/170), raising the open file handle limit via pam will address this, but only for cases where you are running the livepeer node manually from an interactive session (e.g., you logged in via ssh):
 from https://bugs.launchpad.net/ubuntu/+source/upstart/+bug/938669
 > PAM is intended as a user oriented library, and daemons are by definition
 not users.
 In man limits.conf, it is clearly stated: